peedeeboy/sdk/readme.md

 After the SDK is up and running.
 A good starting point is to look at the jME examples.
 Under *File | New project | JME3 Tests* you can create a new project, populated with the jME build in examples.
 You can freely mess around with these and try out stuff.
 Your changes can always be reverted by simply creating a new *JME3 Tests* project.
 Once you are all comfortable and ready to embark on your own exciting journey, *File | New project | Basic game (with Gradle)* is the recommended starting point.

 ## Building the SDK
 Building the SDK is an easy process basically, but it depends on what kind of distribution you want to build.
+Currently the SDK requires __JDK 17__ to build.
 You also have to know that the build process changes from time to time, so have a look at the `.github/workflows/gradle.yml` file, or related, you will see how we build our releases then.

 Technically the gradle task `buildSdk` is the main task which builds the sdk (Invoking `./gradlew buildSdk` or `gradlew.bat buildSdk` on Windows).